SAP-samples/btp-msteams-s4-suppliercollab/README.md

 # Business Process Flow
-The target application provides the SAP Business User to be able to perform ERP operations via MS Teams.
+The extension application will provide the business user with the ability to perform ERP operations using Microsoft Teams.
 The business process flow is described in the following diagram:

 ![plot](./images/businessprocess.png)

-Let us look at the user journey of the Requester and Purchasing/Operations Manager persona.
-1. The requester creates/updates a purchase order in SAP S/4HANA with a list of line items for a specific supplier.
+1. User creates a purchase order in SAP S/4HANA with a list of line items for a specific supplier.
 2. For every update on a purchase order , events are published to SAP Event Mesh.
 3. These events are sent to the SCM Operations Manager, who is MS Teams user.
 The user receives the alerts on updates on the purchase order.
 4. The Operation Manager can request for further purchase order details before deciding on a discussion with Supplier.